passbolt/passbolt_docker/README.md

              mysql
 ```

-Using docker inspect or any other method you can get the ip address of the mysql container, we will use 172.17.0.2 in this example.
+Using docker inspect or any other method you can get the ip address of the mysql container.
+This example uses 172.17.0.2.

 Once this container is running and you have the mysql ip address we run passbolt container mounting all configuration files stored
 under a example conf directory in $PWD